 How Stearns Smart Start Mortgage Works

-- That features a lender-paid buydown during the first two years
+- But features a lender-paid buydown during the first two years

-- With a 1.5% rate discount in year one
+- There is a 1.5% rate discount in year one

 - And a 0.5% rate discount in year two